-We have been working to set up social enterprises since the early 1990’s and bring a unique understanding of the charity and commercial issues facing any social enterprise.
+We have been working on setting up social enterprises since the early 1990s.
+We bring a unique understanding of the charity and commercial issues facing any social enterprise.
 We use our proven techniques developed in a unique mix of commercial, voluntary and statutory experiences to help create and support social enterprises so that they can be successful.

 - Lack of sales and marketing expertise

-- Focus on social rather then income generation
+- Focus on social rather than income generation

-- Not building on experience and existing contacts but trying something totally new
+- Not building on experience and existing contacts but trying something new.

 - Lack of clarity about the social impact that is being generated

-The social enterprise sector occupies the ground between the purely charitable and the purely private sectors.
+The social enterprise sector occupies the ground between the purely charitable and purely private sectors.
 It is not an easy option, as you need to balance both the social mission and profitability – the double bottom line.
 Social Enterprises have to have some understanding of both cultures and are often not understood by either.
-Banks are used to working with the commercial/private sector and they often don’t understand the legal and management structures, they are just interested in the profit.
+Banks are used to working with the commercial/private sector, and they often don't understand the legal and management structures, they are just interested in the profit.
 Grant funders often feel that trading, profit and building reserves (i.e. operating in a more business-like manner) has less social value.
 Approaching advice and support agencies, which traditionally service one or other of the sectors can be very unsatisfactory.
-This is changing but it still has some way to go.

 Social Enterprises stand out from the rest of the social economy as organisations that use trading activities to achieve their goals and financial self-sufficiency.
 They are businesses that combine the entrepreneurial skills of the private sector with a strong social mission that is characteristic of the social economy as a whole.

-The social objectives will normally be one or more of the following:
+The social objectives will typically be one or more of the following:

 - Offering social or environmental goods and services (e.g. recycling, childcare)